Are you thinking about trying Intuitive Eating but aren’t sure what it can do for you?

 Before Intuitive Eating: My mental health suffered

-I was scared of gaining an ounce of weight!
-I felt secretive, like I had to hide parts of myself from others.
+I was scared of gaining an ounce of weight.
+I felt secretive like I had to hide parts of myself from others.
 I felt stressed about food.
 My body image was extremely negative.

 After Intuitive Eating: I am much happier

-My relationships with others are better too now that I can live authentically and not feel ashamed of my food choices or my body.
-I can focus my energy into the deeper and more meaningful parts of my life.
+My relationships with others are better now that I can live authentically and not feel ashamed of my food choices or my body.
+I can focus my energy on the deeper and more meaningful parts of my life.

 I hope this has given you a glimpse into what life can be like after healing from disordered eating and negative body image.
-In my opinion, it is 100% worth it!
+In my opinion, it is 1000% worth it!